David Williams (Australian soccer): International career

 He was most noted for being selected in both of Australia's squads for the 2005 FIFA World Youth Championship in the Netherlands and the 2005 FIFA U-17 World Championship in Peru; however, as the World Youth Championship (U-20) was held before the U-17 World Championship, Williams was ruled ineligible to play in Peru, leaving Australia with only 19 members in its U-17 World Championship squad.

 He was selected for Australia's World Cup qualifier with China on 22 June 2008, and came on as a substitute for James Holland.

+Managerial career

+On 28 May 2025, Williams was announced as the coach of the Charles Perkins XI (U16 National Indigenous Football Team–Boys) at the Emerging Socceroos championships, held in July 2025.

+On 28 November 2025, NPL WA club Stirling Macedonia announced Williams as its new Technical Director ahead of the 2026 season.

+On 12 December 2025, Williams coached the West Australian Para Football team to their first ever championship title, winning the 2025 National Para Football Championships.